nchambwe/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Nyasha Chambwe is a computational biologist at St. Jude Children's Research Hospital.
-Her research interests include cancer genomics.
+I am a computational biologist at St. Jude Children's Research Hospital.
+I am interested in how genomic technologies can elucidate disease pathways and inform treatment.